 ^

 Her practice extends beyond individual therapy to organizations and groups examining culture, power structures, and the conditions that support integrity, clarity, and sovereignty in motion.
-Blair integrates depth-oriented, psychodynamic, experiential, and cognitive approaches, including Gestalt, ACT, psychosomatics, dreamwork, and behavioural strategies.
-Her work centres on contributing to the reconnection of parts of self so that the whole can return to presence and participation.
+Blair integrates psychodynamic, experiential, and cognitive approaches, including Gestalt, ACT, psychosomatics, dreamwork, and behavioural strategies.
+Her work centres on contributing to the reconnection of parts of Self so that the whole can return to presence and participation.

 ^

 Blair’s past work in Forensic Mental Health spanned clinical assessment, treatment, and program development where psychology intersects with the judicial system.
 This included working with individuals and groups who have committed violent and sexual offences, those impacted by interpersonal violence, and Emergency Response personnel exposed to occupational trauma (Law Enforcement, Fire Service, Paramedicine and Emergency Medicine).
-Environments which required precision, containment, and the capacity to work directly with the impact of sustained intensity on the human nervous system.
+Environments which required precision, containment and the capacity to work directly with the impact of sustained intensity on the human nervous system.
 These skills continue to inform her current practice and her collaborative work with multidisciplinary teams.

 ^